Bresle (river): Flora and fauna

 The valley has a huge range of plants varying from orchids, sedges, bracken and cranberry to trees such as juniper and beech (notably asperulo-fagetum).

-Common animals in the upper valley include the wild boar, red deer and wild cat, but it’s also home to rarer creatures, four types of bat and four kinds of damselfly, including the Coenagrion mercuriale, not found anywhere else in France.
+Common animals in the upper valley include the wild boar, red deer and wild cat, but it is also home to rarer creatures, four types of bat and four kinds of damselfly, including the Coenagrion mercuriale, not found anywhere else in France.

 Many wildfowl winter in the valley, such as the little grebe, the great crested grebe and coots.

 Angling

 The Bresle has plenty of fishing for all kinds of anglers, from sea-trout in the lower valley and brown trout upstream, to huge carp, pike, roach and bream in both the lakes and the river.

 Places of interest

 Museums devoted to the glass industry are open to the public at Eu (musée "Traditions verrières") and at Blangy-sur-Bresle (at the manoir de Fontaine).
 They show the history of glass and bottle-making, the different stages of the process (from the base materials through to packaging), the tools and modern machines, the collections of perfume bottles and demonstrations of glass-blowing by experts.

 The signposted Chemin des étangs (eng:the lakes path) allows walkers and cyclists to roam the lower part of the valley, between Eu and Incheville.

 Many aquatic activities (sailing, canoeing etc.) can be enjoyed on the hundreds of lakes formed by the river.